paazmaya/grunt-trimtrailingspaces/README.md

 trimming all files if any whitespace was removed.
-This is very useful for running trimtrailingspaces as a pre-commit task (in combination with [grunt-githooks](https://github.com/rhumaric/grunt-githooks)), because it will prevent the commit from going through which would not include the trimmimg changes.
+This is very useful for running trimtrailingspaces as a pre-commit task (in combination with [grunt-githooks](https://github.com/rhumaric/grunt-githooks)), because it will prevent the commit from going through which would not include the trimming changes.

 The examples below are using the [built-in custom filter property](http://gruntjs.com/configuring-tasks#custom-filter-function).